davidvonthenen/graph-rag-guide/Enterprise_Version.md

 By adopting this structured, transparent approach, enterprises can not only significantly improve the accuracy and reliability of their AI solutions but also ensure robust governance and compliance.

-This document serves as an enterprise-oriented reference guide, laying out detailed implementation strategies for Graph-based RAG architectures, designed to empower organizations to build faster, clearer, and fully governable AI solutions.
+This document serves as an enterprise-oriented reference guide, laying out detailed implementation strategy for Graph-based RAG architectures, designed to empower organizations to build faster, clearer, and fully governable AI solutions.

 # 2. Ingesting Your Data Into Long‑Term Memory

 > **Same core pipeline, enterprise‑grade surroundings.**
-> This section mirrors the open‑source process in [OSS_Community_Implementation.md](./OSS_Community_Implementation.md) but folds in enterprise priorities like audit trails, schema governance, and storage economics.
+> This section mirrors the open‑source process in [OSS_Community_Version.md](./OSS_Community_Version.md) but folds in enterprise priorities like audit trails, schema governance, and storage economics.

 ## Why We Start with Clean Knowledge